vippsas/vipps-partner/README.md

    This application is signed with BankID by a person that has signatory rights for the company.

-3. If the merchant already have a customer relationship or the after the above step has been done, the merchant then needs to apply for the relevant Vipps product(s) on
+3. If the merchant already has a customer relationship or the above step has been done, the merchant then needs to apply for the relevant Vipps product(s) on
    [portal.vipps.no](https://portal.vipps.no)
-   and selects:
+   and select:
    1. The correct product
    2. The partner
    3. The price package, typically "Pris 1", "Pris 2" or "Pris 3".